adainstarks/PioneerVFD/README.md

 ## Got feedback or suggestions?

-Open an issue, or reach out to me at:
+Open an issue, use the discussions tab, or reach out to me at:

 * Discord: @dollarsign
 * Reddit: u/Confident-Change-664